Are you an independent author? Brockway Gatehouse Literary Services offer both proofreading and editing services. We’re here to help.

 - It must be written for the reader.

 - It must be written for the purpose.

 - It must be clear, concise and logical.

 The consistency of the manuscript is also checked:

 Copy Edit £10-£15 ($12-$18) per 1,000 words

 Price and Payment:

-We use the UK’s industry-wide hourly rate for our Editing Services which can be found on the Chartered Institute of Editing and Proofreading (CIEP).
+We use the UK’s industry-wide hourly rate as a basis for our pricing structure.
+You can find more information on the Chartered Institute of Editing and Proofreading (CIEP).